Oman - Tips

 Sultan, Prime Minister, and Minister of Defense, Foreign Affairs,

-Finance--Qaboos bin
+and Finance--Qaboos bin

 Sa'id Al